willhaslett/covid-19-growth/README.md

   Comma-delimited files for each dataframe.
 Format mirrors the dataframes as described below.

 * **JSON**
   JavaScript Object Notation files for each dataframe.
-Files are constructed using the `orient='table'` format for [pandas.DataFrame.to_json](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_json.html).
+Files are constructed using the `orient='table'` argument for [pandas.DataFrame.to_json](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_json.html).
   Choose a different structure for the JSON files by setting `JSON_ORIENT`.
 For minified JSON, set `JSON_INDENT` to 0.